-To explore the safety and efficacy of daily doses of celecoxib + valacyclovir in the treatment of patients with prolonged symptoms caused by COVID-19.
+To explore the safety and efficacy of daily doses of celecoxib + valacyclovir in thetreatment of patients with prolonged symptoms caused by COVID-19.

-This is a randomized, double-blinded, placebo-controlled, single-center, three arm, 12-week
+This is a randomized, double-blinded, placebo-controlled, single-center, three arm,

-tissue-resident herpes virus activation is in turn hypothesized to be causally related to
+physiological response to tissue-resident herpes virus activation is in turn hypothesized

-symptoms associated with the Post-Acute Sequelae of SARS-CoV-2 Infection (PASC).
-There are
+to be causally related to symptoms associated with the Post-Acute Sequelae of SARS-CoV-2

-three arms and in each arm, patients take four blue capsules and one white capsule in the
+Infection (PASC).
+There are three arms and in each arm, patients take four blue capsules

-morning and again in the evening.
-The capsules dispensed for arm 1 will consist of four 375mg
+and one white capsule in the morning and again in the evening.
+The capsules dispensed for

-valacyclovir capsules and one 200 mg celecoxib capsule.
-Arm 2 will be dispensed two blue
+arm 1 will consist of four 375mg valacyclovir capsules and one 200 mg celecoxib capsule.

-375mg valacyclovir capsules, two blue placebo capsules and one white 200 mg celecoxib
+Arm 2 will be dispensed two blue 375mg valacyclovir capsules, two blue placebo capsules

-capsule.
-Arm 3 will be dispensed four blue placebo capsules and one white placebo capsule.
+and one white 200 mg celecoxib capsule.
+Arm 3 will be dispensed four blue placebo

 Approximately 60 female patients will be enrolled at Bateman Horne Center for this study.

-Candidates will undergo initial pre-screening by telephone or database review, after which,
+Candidates will undergo initial pre-screening by telephone or database review, after

-weekly recordings, for the duration of their study participation.
-Each week, the patient will
+and continuing with weekly recordings, for the duration of their study participation.

-provide information on their average fatigue, sleep quality and pain intensity.
+Each week, the patient will provide information on their average fatigue, sleep quality

 Patients with underlying medical or psychiatric conditions that could impact their safe